Okonu/persona/README.md

 # persona

-This is a repsotory on a personal HutTech Website Clone.
+This is a repsitory on a personal HutTech Website Clone.